 She currently lives with a host family in New Jersey and will be returning to Egypt soon to live with her husband, eighteen-year-old son, and fourteen-year-old daughter!

 Alvin Hillary is a teacher at Nicotra Early College Charter School.
 While in college, Mr. Hillary studied biology and neuroscience.
 His favorite part of working at Nicotra is that the staff acts like a family.

-Born in Brooklyn, Mr. Hillary lives in Staten Island with his wife and son.
+Born in Brooklyn, Mr. Hillary lives on Staten Island with his wife and son.
 “I am a giant nerd who loves anything from science to superheroes,” he says.
 Mr. Hillary also likes to travel and has helped teach English and science in the Galapagos Islands for a month!

 Carol Halfhide-Torres is a social worker at Nicotra Early College Charter School.
 She graduated from college with a Master’s degree in social work.
 Mrs. Halfhide-Torres’ favorite part of working at Nicotra is collaborating with other faculty members to provide children with academic and mental health services.

-Raised in Staten Island, Mrs. Halfhide-Torres lives with her husband, her teenage son and their one-year-old Australian Shepard named Montoyo.
+Raised in Staten Island, Mrs. Halfhide-Torres lives with her husband, her teenage son, and their one-year-old Australian Shepard named Montoyo.
 She enjoys crime shows and cooking!